Luisella Costamagna: Biography

-From October to December 2022, she partecipated as a contestant in the seventeenth edition of the famous reality show Ballando con le stelle, the italian version of Dancing with the Stars, partnering with Pasquale La Rocca.
-After six weeks, they announced their withdrawal from the competition due to health reasons, after an injury suffered by Luisella.
+From October to December 2022, she participated as a contestant in the seventeenth edition of the famous reality show Ballando con le stelle, the Italian version of Dancing with the Stars, partnering with Pasquale La Rocca.
+After six weeks, they announced their withdrawal from the competition for health reasons, after an injury suffered by Luisella.
 However, in the tenth week of programming, Luisella and Pasquale competed for a repechage together with the other couples eliminated from the game and they were voted back by the audience.
 In the final episode of the show, Luisella and Pasquale were voted as the winners of the contest.